VulcanWM/smile-counter/README.md

 # Smile Counter

 Try to keep your smile count as high as possible by spreading joy!
-This app allows you to track the number of smiles you bring to others.
+This app allows you to track the number of smiles and frowns you bring to others.

 ## Demo